-Node enables developers to write server-side applications in JavaScript.
-Server-side applications perform tasks that aren't suitably performed on the client, like processing and persisting data or files, plus tasks like connecting to other networked servers, serving web pages, and pushing notifications.
-Seeing that JavaScript is an incredibly popular language with web and mobile front-end developers, the ability to use this same skill to program server-side tasks can increase a developer's productivity.
-In some cases, client and server can even share the same code.
+Node allows developers to write server-side applications in JavaScript.
+Server-side applications perform tasks that aren't suitably performed on the client, like processing and persisting data or files, plus tasks like connecting to other networked servers, serving web pages and pushing notifications.
+Seeing that JavaScript is an incredibly popular language with web and mobile front-end developers, the ability to use this same skill to program server-side tasks, in theory, increases a developer's productivity.
+In some cases it even allows the same code to be shared between client and server.